Volkswagen Golf GTI Review 2025: Price, specs & boot space

 "The Volkswagen Golf GTI remains the consummate all-rounder of the hot hatch class in its eighth generation.
 Comfortable and refined when you want it to be, fast and agile when you don't, it's also practical, easy to drive and fairly economical.
 There are more fun ways to go quickly, though, while it suffers from the same tech grumbles as the regular Golf. "

 The Mk8 Golf GTI we're reviewing here is now a five-door hatchback only: VW has stopped selling a three-door model like many manufacturers, while unlike the four-wheel drive Golf R there is no practical estate variant on offer.
-However, there's different flavours of Golf GTI: the 'standard' model, and the more powerful, more focused GTI Clubsport.
+However, there are different flavours of Golf GTI: the 'standard' model, and the more powerful, more focused GTI Clubsport.

 Go for the regular VW Golf GTI and you get a slightly more pumped up look, with unique bumper designs front and rear compared with the base Golf, twin exhaust outlets, a red strip across the front-end and sportier wheel designs.
 But it's not a hot hatch that shouts about its performance, with a subtler, more grown up approach than, say, the loutish Honda Civic Type R. That said, the decals and big rear spoiler of the Clubsport are a little more overt.

 The same applies inside, where you get splashes of red detailing, figure hugging sports seats and other little sporty touches to remind you that you forked out for the hot Golf.
-But, fundamentally, it's just as useable and practical as the standard model, meaning it'll easily serve as the main family car or a sensible commuter that you can still enjoy on the weekend.
-That's the beauty of the GTI - it'll do it all.
+But, fundamentally, it's just as usable and practical as the standard model, meaning it'll easily serve as the main family car or a sensible commuter that you can still enjoy on the weekend.
+That's the beauty of the GTI – it'll do it all.

 Looking for a used car for sale?
 We've got 100s of Volkswagen Approved Used Cars for Sale for you to choose from, including a wide range of VW Golf GTI models for sale.
 If you're looking for the older version, you need our Volkswagen Golf GTI (2014-2020) review.